-Today, the conference and festival has grown to include an average of 400 - 600 participants from across theworld, Africa, Australia, Canada, the Caribbean, Europe, and South America.
-The conference and festivalhas been held nationally and internationally in California, Canada, Colorado, New York City, North Carolina, Ohio, Pennsylvania, Texas, and Washington, D.C
+Today, the Conference and Festival has grown to include an average of 600 - 1,000 participants from across theworld, Africa, Australia, Canada, the Caribbean, Europe, and South America.
+The Conference and Festivalhas been held nationally and internationally in California, Canada, Colorado, New York City, North Carolina, Ohio, Pennsylvania, Texas, and Washington, D.C.

-In1993, the association’s first Executive Director, Bonnie Bing, was appointed to carry forth the vision and daily administrative operations of the organization.1996, IABD established a national scholarship-training program for dancers, and offered a multi-company audition for dancers across the nation, the first of its kind.
-In January 1999, Dr. Sherrill Berryman Johnson, Professor of Dance at Howard Universitywould become the association’s next Chairperson/Executive Director, taking the organization to another level of national/international prominenceand respect.
-IABD would operate its offices from The University for more than 10 years with support by the Howard University Dance Program and students.
+In1993, the Association’s first Executive Director, Bonnie Bing, was appointed to carry forth the vision and daily administrative operations of the organization.1996, IABD established a national scholarship-training program for dancers, and offered a multi-company audition for dancers across the nation, the first of its kind.
+In January 1999, Dr. Sherrill Berryman Johnson, Professor of Dance at Howard Universitywould become the Association’s next Chairperson/Executive Director, taking the organization to another level of national/international prominenceand respect.
+IABD would operate its offices from The University for more than 10 years with support by the Howard University Department of Theatre Arts, the Dance Program and its students.

 The International Association of Blacks in Dance, Inc.,has developed national prominence and allowed the Black dance community to come together on issues important to them.
 IABD’s very existence recognizes that if we, as Blacks in dance, do not endeavor to preserve and promote dance by people of African ancestry or origin then there is certainly no other group who should or will take on this responsibility.